-b.
-While eating and drinking at the workplace, provided employees are at least six (6) feet apart and outside air supply to the area, if indoors, has been maximized to the extent feasible.

-c.
-Employees wearing respirators required by the District and being used in compliance with the regulatory requirement for the use of the such respirators.

-d.
-Employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person, where the District has determined it can reasonably accommodate an exemption without undue hardship or a direct threat to the health and safety of the workplace.
+- a.
+While eating and drinking at the workplace, provided employees are at least six (6) feet apart and outside air supply to the area, if indoors, has been maximized to the extent feasible. - b.
+Employees wearing respirators required by the District and being used incompliance with the regulatory requirement for the use of the such respirators. - c.
+Employees who cannot wear face coverings due to a medical or mental health condition or disability, or who are hearing-impaired or communicating with a hearing-impaired person, where the District has determined it can reasonably accommodate an exemption without undue hardship or a direct threat to the health and safety of the workplace. - d.

-e.
 Specific tasks which cannot feasibly be performed with a face covering.
-This exception is limited to the time period in which such tasks are actually being performed.

-3. Required Use of Effective Non-Restrictive Alternative for Employees Exempted from Face Covering Requirement
+This exception is limited to the time period in which such tasks are actually being performed. - 3.
+Required Use of Effective Non-Restrictive Alternative for Employees

-The District requires that its employees who are exempted from wearing face coverings through an available reasonable accommodation wear an effective non-restrictive alternative, such as a face shield with a drape on the bottom, if their condition or disability permits it.
+Exempted from Face Covering Requirement When facial coverings are mandated the District requires that its employees who are exempted from wearing face coverings through an available reasonable accommodation wear an effective non-restrictive alternative, such as a face shield with a drape on the bottom, if their condition or disability permits it.

-4. Physical Distancing Required If Employee Is Not Wearing Face Covering or Non- Restrictive Alternative shield with a drape or other effective alternative as described in Subsection 3 above, shall remain at least six (6) feet apart from all other persons unless the unmasked employees are tested at least weekly for COVID-19 during paid time and at no cost to the employees, or are fully vaccinated.
+4. Physical Distancing Required If Employee Is Not Wearing Face Covering or Non-Restrictive Alternative

+The District requires that any employees not wearing a face covering due to either exception number C or D, identified in Subsection 2 above, and not wearing a face shield with a drape or other effective alternative as described in Subsection 3 above, shall remain at least six (6) feet apart from all other persons unless the unmasked employees are tested at least weekly for COVID-19 during paid time and at no cost to the employees, or are fully vaccinated.